top of page

 The Best Subscriptions Are Invisible

 Your Spotify keeps playing.
 Your broadband keeps running.
 Your cloud storage keeps saving.
 All while you barely remember you're paying for them—not because you're careless, but because the value is so seamlessly integrated into your life.
+The product becomes a habit first.
+The payment becomes a habit automatically.

 Why India Is Perfect for This